itsankk05/itsankk05/README.md

 - 🔭 I’m currently an Undergrad at SRM Institute Of Science and Technology
 - 🌱 I’m currently learning Web-Development
 - 👯 I’m looking to collaborate on Frontend Projects
-- 🤔 I’m looking an Internship
+- 🤔 I’m looking for an Internship

 - 📫 How to reach me: av5602@srmist.edu.in